-How to Do a Successful Walkthrough Before Closing
+How to Do a Successful Final Walk-through Before Closing

 Being prepared is essential for a successful walkthrough.
 When you leave for your walkthrough appointment, you’ll want to be sure that you bring a camera, notepad, pen and tape measure.
 This will allow you to document any issues and ensure that all of the furniture you plan to bring in will fit.